By Dermott J. McVeigh

-If your plan is to get out of bed and relax into a chair for quiet and relaxed meditation, then you will be much more inclined to roll out of bed in the early morning.
-Especially after a few mornings of trying this routine you will find that is a great hybrid of sleeping and waking.
+If your plan is to get out of bed and relax into a chair for quiet and relaxing meditation, then you will be much more inclined to roll out of bed in the early morning.
+Especially after a few mornings of trying this routine, you will find that is a great hybrid of sleeping and waking.

 Try 15 minutes of meditation using any meditation technique.
 Don’t worry about getting it right, you can’t fail at this task.
 It’s all about appreciating the stillness and silence.

 Let’s be honest, most of us love the experience of tea or coffee in the morning.
 Well, now is the time for it in your morning routine.
 Taken before your meditation will make the relaxation more difficult, but taken now will help kick start your body for the day.